Particular/docs.particular.net/samples/step-by-step/sample.md

 The important part is in the `MessageEndpointMappings` section.
 The `add` directive identifies messages of type `OrderPlaced` within the `Shared` assembly.
 The `Endpoint` attribute determines that subscription requests should be sent to the `Samples.StepByStep.Server` endpoint.
 Since that endpoint is responsible for publishing `OrderPlaced` events, the subscription requests must be directed there as well.

 When the Subscriber endpoint initializes, it will read this configuration.
 Because the endpoint also contains a message handler for `OrderPlaced`, it will send a special subscription message to the `Samples.StepByStep.Server` endpoint.
 When that endpoint receives the subscription request, it will store it locally.
-In this sample, in-memory storage will be used, but in a production system a database would be used instead.
+In this sample, the [Learning Persistence](/nservicebus/learning-persistence/) storage will be used, but in a production system a database would be used instead.
 When publishing a message, it can consult the subscriber list and send a copy to every subscriber that expressed interest.

 ## Running the solution